iBug/OSH-2019-Labs/lab2/README.md

   - Tab completion for filenames, understands `~` for home path
   - Command histories, though they don't preserve across sessions
   - More GNU readline features (`~/.inputrc` will be respected)

+### Limitations on this implementation

+A minimal amount of dynamic memory arrangement is employed in this project, so a lot of things can't go infinitely, when on a standard shell it should, provided there's enough system memory.

+All these limitations are hard-coded and is only changeable by editing the code.

+- There's a length limit on each input line
+- There's a length limit on the name of non-environment variables
+- There's a length limit on the value of non-environment variables
+- There's a length limit on the full path to the current working directory (or it will display truncated)

+## The following features are not implemented, or implemented in a way that may not be compliant to the POSIX standard

+- Variable expansion for everything else not listed above, including but not limited to positional arguments `$1`, `$2`, etc. and special variables `$$`, `$#`, `$_`, etc.
+- File descriptor redirection like `2>&1` or `1>&-`